People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Free up storage

 Start by spring cleaning your tablet and removing the apps and files you don’t use.
-You’ll be surprised how much storage space is taken up with things you don’t even use.
+You’ll be surprised how much space they take up.

-Click Apps to see what are taking up the most space, if there’s something you want to get rid of tap it and click Uninstall.
+Click Apps to see which are taking up the most space.
+Want to get rid of one?
+Tap it and press Uninstall.

 If you own an Android tablet such as the Google Nexus 9 or the Tesco Hudl 2 then it may have a slot for a memory card.
 The advantage of using a card is that you can keep it in your tablet and use to store content and apps.

-Memory cards are incredibly cheap nowadays, a 16GB card costs around £6 and a 32GB card can cost as little as £6.
+Memory cards are incredibly cheap nowadays - a 16GB card is around £6 and a 32GB card can cost as little as £10.
 Different tablets support different sizes of memory card, so check out the manufacturer’s website before you buy.